website conversion page load speed mobile optimization navigation design call to action

 • Reduce friction around the CTA.
 Add trust signals nearby: testimonials, security badges, "No credit card required," or "Takes 30 seconds."
 Remove any reason to hesitate.

-A well-designed UI can increase conversion rates by up to 200%.
+A well-designed UI can dramatically lift conversion rates.
 Most of that lift comes from clear, compelling calls-to-action placed in the right spots.

 5. Visual Clutter Is Destroying Your Message